phiscc2026/phiscc2026.github.io/index.md

 feature_image: "assets/weiminLake.jpg"
 ---

-The 16th workshop of the [PHISCC](phiscc.md) will be held in Beijing, China, on 12&ndash;16 October 2026.
+The 16th workshop of the PHISCC will be held in Beijing, China, on 12&ndash;16 October 2026.

 ## Motivation

-The series of annual PHISCC workshops started in 2009 and aims at bringing together the community interested in HI research with the SKA pathfinders and precursors.
+The series of annual PHISCC workshops started in 2009 and aims at bringing together the community interested in {% include sc-hi.html %} research with the SKA pathfinders and precursors.
 The goal of the PHISCC workshops is to foster collaboration and exchange of ideas both from a scientific and technical point of view, with a strong focus on engaging early-career researchers.

-With most major new and upgraded facilities for 21&thinsp;cm research operational, the PHISCC 2026 workshop will focus on the latest HI results in the broader multi-wavelength context and in connection with theory and simulations.
+With most major new and upgraded facilities for 21&thinsp;cm research operational, the PHISCC 2026 workshop will focus on the latest {% include sc-hi.html %} results in the broader multi-wavelength context and in connection with theory and simulations.

 ## Important dates